 Company of Heroes 2: Ardennes Assault

 Company of Heroes 2 was great but it didn’t quite match the magic of its predecessor.
-Then Ardennes Assault came along; one of the best RTS games and therefore able to consolidate the series’ place at the forefront of the genre.
+Then Ardennes Assault came along; in our Company of Heroes 2: Ardennes Assault review we found that it’s one of the best RTS games you can play.

-The US forces and German Oberkommando are fighting over control of the Ardennes in a campaign inspired by The Battle of the Bulge.
-That sets it apart from both Company of Heroes and the sequel alongside its non-linear campaign that plays out across a strategic meta map.
+The US forces and German Oberkommando are fighting over control of the Ardennes in a campaign inspired by The Battle of the Bulge – in true war games style.
+That sets it apart from both Company of Heroes and the sequel alongside its non-linear single-player campaign that plays out across a strategic meta map.
 The Germans are dynamic, being reinforced by retreating forces, changing the challenges posed by both story missions and the dynamic skirmishes.

 While the campaign is only played from the American point of view, the US forces are split into three companies, all with unique specialities covering air, support, and mechanised roles.
 These companies all have special officer abilities and upgrade trees, and any can be used to tackle a mission.
 Even if you focus on one, the other two will still be on the map, and can provide assistance by blocking the enemy retreat out of a captured province.